dorisyu0000/dorisyu0000/README.md

 # Hi!
 My name is Doris, Miaomiao Yu 👋

-🌍  I am a psychology researcher based in New York, US.
+🌍  I am a researcher based in Seattle, US.

 ## 📘 Quick Facts

-- 🎓 Currently Psychology Graduate student of New York University
+- 🎓 Currently a graduate student at the University of Washington, Seattle
 - 🌍 Love coding and gaming

 ## 🛠 Skills